Defining the Foundation - Our Values and How They Impact Our Growth

 Defining the values for Headway was no small feat and something that is difficult to do given the impact values have on who we work with, but in the end, we wanted a set of core values that define what we wanted our team to be known for.
 The following 5 core values are just that.

-Everyone is a servant leader
+Everyone is heard Everyone is a servant leader

 Our compass is set to what works and moves us forward collectively.
 Great ideas and initiatives can come from anywhere, so everyone's voice is heard.